Support Worker (Nights)

 - Able to provide personal care

-- Participate where necessary in social activities, outings/holidays with people using the service
+- Participate where necessary in social activities, outings/holidays with members of the religious community

 Benefits and Rewards: